borgebj/IN5020-Distribuerte-Systemer/ass3/Readme.md

 ### Documentation and Supporting Tasks
 - **README Documentation**: *borgebj* – Wrote the README with instructions, setup, and usage details.
-- **Implementation Description**: *sellebahn* – Wrote an overview of the required functionality for chord.
+- **Implementation Description**: *sellebaf* – Wrote an overview of the required functionality for chord.
 - **Output to File**: *vegarhje* – Implemented the logic to log results to an output file.